microsoft/ivy/doc/proving.md

 Exporting properties
 --------------------

-As an alternative, we cal tell IVY which facts in `t_theory` are to be made available to other isolates and which are to be hidden.
-We place the hidden parts in a component object called `impl`:
+As a more convenient alternative, we can tell IVy which facts in `t_theory` are to be made available to other isolates and which are to be hidden.
+We place the hidden parts in a section called `implementation`:

     type t
     function f(X:t) : t

     isolate t_theory = {

-        object impl = {
+        implementation {
             interpret t -> int
 	    definition f(X) = X + 1
         }